class sys::List

 Source

 Return a new list containing all the items which are an instance of the specified type such that item.type.fits(t) is true.
 Any null items are automatically excluded.
-If none of the items are instance of the specified type, then an empty list is returned.
+If none of the items is an instance of the specified type, then an empty list is returned.
 The returned list will be a list of t.
 This method is readonly safe.

 Example: